eugenewebdevs/python-quick-start/Lesson2/README.md

 ```

 There are many built in functions and a whole world of packages to help with data, math, etc...

+Understanding these packages is important as there are my formats for sharing data.

+json, xml, csv, etc...

 ## Loops